mitschabaude/watever/README.md

 )
 ```

-This may be too much to digest, so let's again focus on the interesting parts: The exported function `$hello_github_user` and the code preceding it.
+This may be too much to digest, so let's focus on the interesting parts: The exported function `$hello_github_user` and the code preceding it.
 First, we create a `table` containing a single function reference (to `$create_greeting`):

 ```wat
 (table 1 funcref)